Lin-jun-xiang/docGPT-langchain/README.md

 ### docGPT-V2 vs docGPT-V3

-In docGPT-V3, we introduced the usage of `gpt4free`, allowing users to use the application **for free without entering any API key or making payments** (For more information about [`gpt4free`](https://github.com/xtekky/gpt4free), please refer to the source project).
+In docGPT-V3, we introduced the usage of `gpt4free`, allowing users to use the application **for free without entering any API key or making payments**.

+If you want to use the `gpt4free` free model, you need to select a `Provider` (default is `g4f.provider.ChatgptAi`).

+(For more information about [`gpt4free`](https://github.com/xtekky/gpt4free), please refer to the source project).

 * Version2
   * Utilizes the **`openai` model**